Skip to main content

 Observation

-I noticed the program accepts a signed index with no bounds check, which suggested that a negative value could reach backward into the tcache bookkeeping region at the heap base; writing a null byte there would corrupt the fd pointer so the next malloc returns the chunk still holding the flag.
+The program takes a signed index with no bounds check, so a negative value reaches backward into the tcache bookkeeping region at the heap base.
+Writing a null byte there corrupts the fd pointer, and the next malloc returns the chunk still holding the flag.

 When the program asks for an index, send -5144.
 This causes the program to write a null byte to the address (heap_base + (-5144)), which overwrites the tcache fd pointer.
 The next malloc() call returns the address where the flag is stored, and the program prints it.